🎫 OFFICAL vendor

 Are people with mental or physical disabilities able to enter?

 Yes, but they need to be accompanied.
 There are special assistance employees available upon request.

-Yes, with the exception of the Great Hall of the Cupola.
+Yes, except for the Great Hall of the Cupola.
 This is where the Holy Crown is located.
-A huge pity, since this is the prettiest area in the entire Parliament.
+A huge pity since this is the prettiest area in the entire Parliament.